 What is Design Pressure in Pressure Vessels?

-Design pressure is the maximum internal or external pressure that a pressure vessel can safely withstand during its operational lifetime.
-Think of it as the “safety ceiling” -the absolute maximum pressure the vessel can handle without failure.
-It serves as the basis for ASME-compliant vessel engineering and safety validation.
+Design pressure is the maximum internal or external pressure a pressure vessel can safely withstand during its operational lifetime.
+Think of it as the “safety ceiling” – the absolute maximum pressure the vessel can handle without failure.
+It forms the foundation for ASME-compliant vessel engineering and safety validation.

 Why Design Pressure Matters